afprietoa/ms_reservation-system/README.md

 2. A specific customer must be recovered by id card number.
 In addition, it must be listed all customers.

-GET Method, request customer ENDPOINT example (http://localhost:8080/api/v1/customer/1 ) [GET])
+A customer with id card number 1, request customer ENDPOINT example (http://localhost:8080/api/v1/customer/1 ) [GET]

 Response Data